denis-anuprienko/thm_cuda/README.md

 The solution method is pseudo-transient method with explicit time stepping, this approach is matrix-free and is suitable for GPU computations with CUDA.

 1. The main folder contains code for HM-coupling for bentonite, this includes Richards equation for unsaturated flow and mechanical equilibrium equation with additional terms for bentonite swelling
-2. The folder `shale_1phase` contains code for one phase flow in shale with pressure-dependent porosity and permeability
+2. The folder `shale_1phase` contains code for one-phase fluid (CO2) flow in shale with pressure-dependent porosity and permeability